Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 (b) Receive.
-It’s not that God withholds his grace from doubters, for our Father is a generous giver who freely gives to all.
-But when we doubt his goodness, we have trouble receiving what he provides.
-An example may help.
-The gospel declares that every blessing is ours in Christ (Eph.
+It’s not that God withholds his grace from doubters, for our Father is a generous giver who freely gives to all who ask in faith.
+But when we doubt his goodness, we have trouble receiving or enjoying what he provides.
+An example: The gospel declares that everything you need for life and godliness comes to you by grace through your knowledge of him who called us (2 Pet.
 1:3).
-Everything you need for life and godliness comes to you by grace through your knowledge of Jesus Christ (2 Pet.
-1:3).
-But if you doubt this good news, perhaps because you think you need to pray more, do more, or confess more, before God will bless you, then you will have trouble receiving the grace that has already been provided.
-The remedy is to abandon your dead works, renew your doubting mind and ask in faith.
+But if you doubt this good news, perhaps because you think you need to pray or confess more before God will bless you, then you will have trouble receiving the grace that has already been provided.
+The remedy is to abandon your dead works, renew your doubting mind, and receive in faith.

 being a double-minded man, unstable in all his ways.

 (b) Unstable.
-The original word (akatastatos) is sometimes translated as restless (e.g., Jas.
+Kata aslinya (akatastatos) is sometimes translated as restless (e.g., Jas.
 3:8).
 Those who have not learned to abide in the love of God are restless and unstable.
 They are tossed and turned by every wind of teaching (Eph.
 4:14).
 One day they’re thanking God for his grace; the next they’re back under law.
 Because they have not entered the rest of the Lord, they drift through life bearing little fruit.